 As artists, we all create from the inspiration that we're continually collecting, cultivating, and curating in what I like to call our Creative Well.
 Think of your "Well" as an internal reservoir that frequently needs to be filled so that it is always ready to release a fresh flow of inspiration when you need it.

-A common mistake is to assume that your Creative Well is just going to fill itself.
+A common mistake is to assume that your creative well is just going to fill itself.
 In reality, you have got to be as intentional about cultivating inspiration as you do about creating the expression of that inspiration.
 Find that thing that fills you up inspirationally and focus on it.
 Make it a daily priority in your life.
 Be intentional about this so that you can release that fresh flow of creativity when you do get in the studio.
 As I have explored it more over the years, the Holy Spirit began to bring me more revelation about how inspiration works - how it's discovered, held and nurtured within us.
 Central to my understanding is that the Holy Spirit moves over all the inspiration we sow into our heart and mind, allowing us to co-labor with Him in the creative process.

 Focus On The Journey